MVHS Departmental Leadership

 In this position, Simpson oversees all rehabilitation services, including audiology, occupational therapy, physical therapy, speech therapy and wellness in acute care, acute rehabilitation, sub-acute rehabilitation and outpatient settings.
 Simpson has been an employee at St. Elizabeth Medical Center (SEMC) since 1979, serving as a physical therapist, director of Physical Therapy, and, most recently, director of Rehabilitation Services.
 She also serves as assistant professor of Physical Therapy at Utica College in Utica, New York.

-Palmer is responsible for Safety, Security, Clinical Engineering, St. Luke’s Home Plant Operations, Facilities Management, SEMC Environmental Services and Linen, Construction Management and Property Management.
-Prior to this position, she was director of Facilities Planning and Support Services and director of Project Management and Support Services at Faxton St. Luke’s Healthcare (FSLH).
+Palmer is responsible for oversight of the following areas: Facilities, Construction, Environmental Services, Clinical Engineering, Safety/Security, Parking, Laundry, Call Center, Patient Transport, Nutritional Services and Mail/Courier.
 Palmer received a Master of Science in Business Administration with a concentration in Health Services Administration and a Bachelor of Science in Health Services Management from State University of New York, Institute of Technology in Utica.
+She is a member of the American College of Healthcare Executives and the Central New York Society for Healthcare Engineering.

 Brian Croghan, CHFM is director of Facilities Management for the Mohawk Valley Health System (MVHS).
 In this position, he is responsible for the management and oversight of utilities management, life safety compliance, construction and renovation management and grounds keeping.
 Croghan is a master electrician with more than 20 years of Facilities Management experience.
 Prior to joining MVHS, he served as director of Facilities for Cobleskill Regional Hospital in Cobleskill, New York, and Sharon Hospital in Sharon, Connecticut.